 Skip to content

-If you are a business in the UK considering licensing your intellectual property rights, you should be clear on what licensing IP rights mean.
+If you are a business in the UK considering licensing your intellectual property rights, you should be clear on what licensing IP rights means.
 Intellectual property grants the owner exclusive rights over usage, notably when registered.
 For example, registered trade marks are owned exclusively by the business that registered them, which provides the owner with remedies such as legal action if another company infringes their IP rights.
 Therefore, for another business to use your intellectual property without infringing your exclusive rights, you must agree to this by licensing your IP rights.
 This article will discuss what you need to know about licensing your IP rights.

 What is Licensing?

-• trade marks (e.g. logos or slogans);
+• trade marks (e.g. logos, trade names or slogans);

 • patents (e.g. new inventions);